ShawnWu2021/macos-configuration-bolt/README.md

 * `cd macos-configuration-bolt`

 ## Create 2 MacOSX Catalina VMs
-The _Vagrantfile_ in the repository creates a Master MacOSX-Catalina VM and then 2 _linked clones_.
-In Virtualbox, you will see 3 VMs, namely the Master VM and the 2 cloned VMs, called _mac1_ and _mac2_.
-The master VM will be _powered off_ mode.
+The _Vagrantfile_ in the repository creates a Base MacOSX-Catalina VM and then 2 _linked clones_.
+In Virtualbox, you will see 3 VMs, namely the Base VM and the 2 cloned VMs, called _mac1_ and _mac2_.
+The Base VM will be _powered off_ mode.
 We will be working with the _mac1_ and _mac2_ VMs only.

 ### Start the 2 VMs